jp-quant/jp-quant.github.io/_posts/2020-06-03-qf_volatility_p2.md

 $$\lambda_{\pm} = \sigma^2(1 \pm \sqrt{\frac{1}{Q}})^2$$

-Values that lie inside of the theoretical range are perceived to be **noises of data interactions** thus we can **filter** of them out, keeping ones that remain **outside of such range** as eigen values that hold actual information, to which in our case being the **"true" correlational values.**
+Values that lie inside of the theoretical range are perceived to be **noises of data interactions** thus we can **filter** of them out, keeping ones that remain **outside of such range** as eigen values that hold actual information, to which in our case being the **true** correlational information.